Thomas Crown Goes Golfing

-The PGA Championship began yesterday at the Oak Hill Country Club in Rochester, NY.
-If you plan on polishing off your clubs before summer ends, see how Steve McQueen did it with a casual style in Thomas Crown Affair.
+The PGA Championship began yesterday at the Oak Hill Country Club in Rochester, New York.
+If you plan on grabbing your clubs before summer ends, see how Steve McQueen did it with casual flair in The Thomas Crown Affair.

 Steve McQueen as Thomas Crown, millionaire playboy and heist mastermind